March 1, 2023

 These awards have been established through the Margaret J. Wiese Scholarship Endowment Fund.

-- One award of $1,000 will be given to support graduate student research (i.e., travel, materials, archival or field research) related to preserving the culture, language and/or artifacts of northwestern Native Americans.
+2 awards of $1,000 each will be given to support graduate student research (i.e., travel, materials, archival or field research) related to preserving the culture, language and/or artifacts of northwestern Native Americans.

 Eligibility and Criteria